CliMA/Oceananigans.jl/paper/paper.md

 ``Oceananigans.jl`` is a fast and friendly software package for the numerical simulation of incompressible, stratified, rotating fluid flows on CPUs and GPUs.
-Intended for wide use, it is simple enough to be used for educational purposes yet fast and flexible enough for research use.
+Intended for wide use, it is fast and flexible for research use yet simple enough to be used for educational purposes.
 It is being developed as part of the Climate Modeling Alliance project for the simulation of small-scale ocean physics at high-resolution that affect the evolution of Earth’s climate.